-Where to Stay in Seoul First Time: Best Areas and Neighborhoods
+Where to Stay in Seoul First Time: 8 Best Areas

-Seoul is located on the Han River, 40 km from Yellow Sea and 60 km from the Korean Demilitarized Zone (DMZ).
-Seoul is not only the capital, but also the cultural, economic, and political center of South Korea.
-It is also home to some of the top companies of the world including Samsung, LG, and Hyundai-kia.
+Seoul is located on the Han River, 40 km from Yellow Sea and 60km from the Korean Demilitarized Zone (DMZ).
+Seoul is the capital, cultural, economic, and political center of South Korea.
+It is also home to top companies of the world including Samsung, LG, and Hyundai-kia.

 Seoul is a big city, it has 25 districts, or “gus” in Korean.
 Each gu encompasses smaller neighborhoods called “dongs”.
 The city is divided into 2 sections, Gangbuk and Gangnam, by the Han River (Hangang River):